 Along with ring shots, macro lenses capture other details like flowers or architecture.
 You can even use them for portraits, like a shot of the bride’s eyelashes and makeup.

 Macro lenses come in all different focal lengths and apertures.
-A longer focal length will offer more separation for the background, though getting close up on a macro level already provides significant softness in that background.
+A longer focal length will offer more separation for the background.
+But getting close up on a macro level already provides significant softness in that background.

-The 100mm focal length is popular among many wedding photographers, but photographers with a limited gear budget could pick up a macro with a shorter focal length, typically for less cash.
+The 100mm focal length is popular among many wedding photographers.
+But photographers with a limited gear budget could pick up a macro with a shorter focal length, for less cash.

 Buying a bright macro that doubles as a portrait prime can help stretch the lens budget.

 Like with a telephoto, stabilization is more important on a macro than a wide-angle.
 That close magnification will exaggerate any camera shake.